 - Lift in the building: flats with a lift command 5-10% more than identical walk-up flats

-- Air conditioning: standard in newer builds, often absent in older flats.
-Worth asking specifically
+- Air conditioning: standard in newer builds, often absent in older flats, always worth asking specifically

 - Recently renovated kitchen or bathroom: can push a flat from the bottom to the top of its price range

-- View: sea views add 10-20%, views toward the Rock of Gibraltar carry a clear premium
+- Views: sea views and Rock of Gibraltar views both carry a clear premium, particularly in La Atunara and Poniente

 - Ground floor: usually cheaper, sometimes significantly so if there are noise or damp concerns